bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 {% end %}

 One thing to beware of is potential 1-frame delay, if the system that is causing the change runs after the system that is checking for changes.
-You may need to pay attention to [run schedules] or use [explicit system ordering] to prevent this.
+You may need to pay attention to how you [run schedules] or use [explicit system ordering] to prevent this.